libretro/docs/docs/library/beetle_psx.md

 - `ps1_rom.bin` (MD5: 81bbe60ba7a3d1cea1d48c14cbcc647b)

 The `PSXONPSP660.bin` BIOS comes from the PSP, and the `ps1_rom.bin` BIOS comes from the PS3, both are region-free.
-For Beetle PSX to recognize either of these BIOSes, it must be renamed to any of the first three names mentioned in the table above (such as `scph5501.bin` for running US games).
+For Beetle PSX to recognize either of these BIOSes, you need to enable the "Override BIOS" option.

 ## Extensions